Is battery storage right for you?

 We hear a lot about batteries these days and how they will revolutionise the home energy sector.
 They are fast becoming a must-have for the early adopters, but do they live up to the hype?

-A) Batteries work in 3 ways, or sometimes a combination of the 3 ways
+A) Batteries work in 3 ways, or sometimes in a combination of 3 ways

 They store surplus generation from the solar PV system for use in the evening.